 At Bryce, the closest you can get to more deeply enjoy the park without crowds is by staying at a campsite (with a few hundred other campers) and exploring in the wee hours of night and morning.

 I went to Bryce twice during the month I stayed in Utah.
 Once alone and once with a friend.
-I hiked several of the main trails only.
+I hiked several of the main trails.

 It’s not a park you can drive through and see everything.
 You have to get out and explore.
 This requires parking in one of the too-small lots or taking a shuttle.
 A road goes straight through the park, but you won’t see any of the hoodoos on it.

-Once upon a time, going to national parks guaranteed you time and space to be alone.
-But now you’ll only get that in the least popular parks like Big Bend, Canyonlands, or Death Valley – which are fantastic.
+Once upon a time, visiting a national park almost guaranteed time and space to be alone in nature.
+Today, that solitude is harder to find—unless you head to some of the less-visited gems like Big Bend, Canyonlands, or Death Valley – which are fantastic.

-Despite the crowds, Bryce Canyon is pretty.
-And humbling.
-Maybe that’s all we need to take away from the most popular parks.
-They exist against the odds and remind us of the wonders possible in our world.
+Even with its crowds, Bryce Canyon is still stunning and humbling.
+Perhaps that’s the takeaway from the most popular parks: they exist against the odds, showcasing the extraordinary wonders possible in our world.

 Find Bryce Canyon National Park off Highway 63, Bryce, UT 84764.